Inspect Scout

 Welcome

-Welcome to Inspect Scout, a tool for in-depth analysis of Inspect AI transcripts.
-Scout has the following core features:
+Welcome to Inspect Scout, a tool for in-depth analysis of AI agent transcripts.
+With Scout, you can easily:

 Installation